-This example assumes Patrick has not applied for any lifetime allowance protection and that he has opted to be paid the benefits in excess of the LTA as lump sum.
+This example assumes Patrick has not taken payment of any pension benefits previously; he has not applied for any lifetime allowance protection and has opted to be paid the benefits in excess of the LTA as a lump sum.
 He has used 100% of the available LTA.